Last Updated on April 26, 2026

 Café Rouge is a popular French-inspired restaurant chain in the UK.

-Their restaurants offers a unique afternoon tea with a French twist.
+Their restaurant at St Katharine’s Docks offers a traditional afternoon tea with a French twist.
 Instead of the usual finger sandwiches, you’ll find mini croque monsieur sandwiches and other French delicacies like petit quiches.
 This is complemented by freshly baked scones with clotted cream and jam, alongside indulgent French pastries such as éclairs and macarons.

-The Wolseley is an iconic London restaurant offering a more traditional afternoon tea experience.
+The Wolseley is an iconic London restaurant located in Mayfair offering a more traditional afternoon tea experience.

-Though not the cheapest, its £45 tea is still considered affordable compared to many high-end alternatives.
+Though not the cheapest, its £46.50 classic afternoon tea is still considered affordable compared to many high-end alternatives.
 The service includes all the expected elements, from finger sandwiches to freshly baked scones and fine patisserie.

-If £45 is out your budget, the Wolseley also offers a traditional cream tea at £19.95 per person.
+If £46.50 is out of your budget, the Wolseley also offers a traditional cream tea at £19.95 per person.
 This includes handmade fruit scones with homemade jam and clotted cream along with a choice of teas.

 The Cutty Sark is a historic British clipper ship, best known for its role in the tea trade during the 19th century.